Myths abound about HIV. We work to bust every myth that exists in our work to eliminate HIV.

 10. MYTH: PrEP is an excuse for people to have unprotected sex.

 REALITY: False.
 There is a lot of miscommunication out there about PrEP and its intended use.
 PrEP is an excellent tool to help prevent HIV infection and it is something someone can elect to take for a number of reasons.
 For example, if one partner in a relationship is positive, the negative partner may elect to take PrEP as an extra preventative measure.
 Individuals who know they are engaging in higher risk behaviors may also elect to take PrEP as a preventative measure.
-PrEP has proven to dramatically reduce the chance of HIV transmission and infection, but it does not protect against other STDs, and so it is recommended as an addition to condom use and other prevention strategies.
+PrEP dramatically reduces the chance of HIV transmission and infection.
+It does not protect against other STDs, so experts recommend additional prevention strategies like condom use.
 Learn more about PrEP from the Centers for Disease Control.

 11. MYTH: My partner and I are both positive so we don’t need to use condoms.

 REALITY: False.
 If both partners are positive, it may make sense to think that you don’t need to use condoms, but there are several things to consider.
 First and foremost, a regiment of antiretroviral therapy (ART) will not protect you from unwanted pregnancy or other STDs.
 Condoms will.
 Additionally, it is possible for an HIV-positive individual to become infected with a second strain of HIV, which is called HIV reinfection.
-Being infected with another strain of HIV could potentially cause regiment failure and send your treatment plan into a spiral.
+HIV reinfection increase the risk of regiment failure and sending treatment plans into a spiral.
 For more information on reinfection, read this article from The Body.

 12. MYTH: I’m too old to worry about something like HIV.

 REALITY: False.
 HIV does not discriminate against age, gender, race, sexual orientation, class, or any other identifier.
-Age doesn’t stop people from having sex and if you are having sex, then you are at some risk of contracting HIV or other STDs.
-In fact, research shows that individuals infected later in life are more likely to be diagnosed at a later/more progressive stage of the virus.
+Age doesn’t stop people from having sex.
+If you are having sex, then you are at some risk of contracting HIV or other STDs.
+In fact, research shows that individuals infected later in life are more likely to receive a later diagnosis/more progressive stage of the virus.
 The same goes for STDs.
-In fact, reports show that STD and HIV infections are on the rise for people over 50 because of this myth.
+In fact, reports show that STD and HIV infections are on the rise for people over 50.
 Learn more about the aging population with HIV from the CDC.

 13. MYTH: Being HIV-positive means I can never have children.

 REALITY: False.
-Yes, HIV is spread via unprotected sex, but as our understanding of the virus has grown, so has our understanding of how to prevent transmission.
+Yes, unprotected sex spreads HIV.
+As our understanding of the virus grows, so has our understanding of how to prevent transmission.
 It is possible for you to still have children while living with HIV.
 There are several different options to consider for conception depending on which partner is positive.
 For more information on planning for conception while living with HIV, check out aidsmap’s helpful resource page on the topic.